 Coming from somewhere special

 Italy.
 Andrea Milano’s vinegars are the epitome of Truly, Madly, Deeply Italian.
 To start with, they are all fermented in beech barrels at their factory in Modena – the spiritual home of balsamic vinegar.
 But that’s not all.
 The fruit used to make their vinegar is 100% Italian too – the sweetest apples from the Trentino di Adige region, grapes from local farmers.
 And then, perhaps the most important part of the process.
 The wait for the vinegar to mature.

 So let’s get to the crux of it then!
 Some vinegars are for drinking.
 And they’re delicious.
 Drink straight, dilute with some water, or even mix in to an exceptionally fancy cocktail.
 Each flavour of vinegar has a unique profile – from the acidic sweetness of Pomegranate to the mellow, earthy taste of traditional balsamic.
 Of course, these drinking vinegars can also be used more traditionally in your cooking and at your table.

 And it's good for you

 We’ve known just how good vinegar is for a long while.
 As far back as the Ancient Greek period, vinegar was being used to clean wounds and treat a variety of illnesses.
-It’s a natural source of pro-biotics, designed to keep your gut healthy – and the DETOx range does this particularly well thanks, in part, to Andrea Milano’s base, the Mother of Vinegar.
-As if that’s not enough, a number of studies have shown that different types of vinegar can help to regulate normal body processes.
-They are helpful in maintaining blood-sugar levels, limiting cholesterol, and even helping you lose weight!
+Unfiltered and unpasteurised vinegars – such as Andrea Milano’s range - are a natural source of gut-friendly bacteria that support your digestive system – and the DETOx range contains the Mother of Vinegar which is a natural source of beneficial bacteria and antioxidants.
+As if that’s not enough, a number of studies have shown that different types of vinegar can support normal body processes.
+They are helpful in regulating blood-sugar levels after a meal, aiding digestion and might reduce inflammation.